liferay/liferay-docs/discover/portal/articles/100-web-experience-management/03-creating-web-content/02-designing-uniform-content/02-designing-web-content-with-templates/02-embedding-widgets-in-templates.markdown

 $$$

 In addition to embedding widgets in templates, you can embed a template within another template.
-This allows for reusable code, JS library imports, scripts, or macros.
+This allows for reusable code, JavaScript library imports, scripts, or macros.

 Below are examples of embedding template in FreeMarker and Velocity: